Museum Artifact: Foley Banner Salve, c. 1900s

 Loyal Foley didn’t necessarily usher in a new ethical standard for Foley & Co., either.
 During the Depression and World War II, despite expanding into more relatively harmless bathroom and cosmetic products, the company was still routinely hounded by the Federal Trade Commission for using misleading statements in its advertising.
 The resulting stress of slowing sales and court cases might have gotten to the Foley sons a bit.

 [Foley & Co. moved to the Lake View building above at 945-947 W. George Street in 1927, and remained there until leaving the city in 1957.
-Also pictured is the company’s 1932 Almanac and interior shots of the George Street plant that year, including, from left, the General Offices, Compounding Room, Testing Laboratory, and Shipping Room]
+Also pictured is the company’s 1932 Almanac and interior shots of the George Street plant that year, including the General Offices (top left), Compounding Room (bottom left), Testing Laboratory (top right), and Shipping Room (bottom right)]

 In 1940, Loyal Foley died of unknown causes at just 42 years of age.
 Eldest brother Garrett fell to a heart attack eight years later at age 51, leaving the slumping business in the hands of 43 year-old John Burton Foley, Jr.